 The Aboriginal Children’s Hurt & Healing (ACHH) Initiative is a research initiative which aims to improve Indigenous children’s health.
 The ACHH Initiative works with Indigenous communities/health centers and clinicians to bridge the gap in the understanding of Aboriginal children’s pain and hurt and with universities and clinicians to improve their knowledge to provide more appropriate culturally safe care.
 Our team has been working to support First Nation communities to identify the ways they want to support children to be healthy and mobilize that knowledge to health providers to work in partnership in their wellness journey.

-Research shows under-treatment of pain can lead to learning disabilities, heightened medical fears, anxiety, chronic pain, impaired development, poor school outcomes and inadequate health care that can continue later in life.
+Research shows under-treatment of pain can lead to learning disabilities, heightened medical fears, anxiety, chronic pain, impaired development, poor school outcomes and inadequate health care that can impact the course of a child’s life.
 Because of this long and short-term impact, it is critical that we work towards understanding these complex issues.

 Our work has allowed us to produce meaningful, community focused deliverables such as curriculum that is offered to university and clinical settings, practice guidelines for clinicians, creation of a Kids Hurt App, travelling art exhibition, training and mentorship for Indigenous young people and building partnerships to enhance community services.
-With the information gathered, the ACHH Initiative is addressing the Truth and Reconciliation Calls to Action by creating mechanisms to help support Indigenous children and youth in the healthcare setting.
+With the information gathered, the ACHH Initiative is addressing the Truth and Reconciliation Calls (TRC) to Action by creating mechanisms to help support Indigenous children and youth in the healthcare setting.

 For more details on the ACHH Initiative’s work please visit: www.achh.ca